- Crisis Centre & Suicide Distress Line 1-866-661-3311 or 1-800-784-2433

 - Mental health

-Helps newcomers and students prepare for the International English Language Testing System exam - and can be used by learners who just want to improve their English.
-Limited to 3 users at one time.
+Helps newcomers prepare for the general International English Language Testing System exam.
+Focuses on basic skills in broad social and workplace contexts.
+Limited to 5 users at one time.
 Currently not compatible with Internet Explorer.

 Whistler Welcome Centre